bgoonz/a-A-Student-Resources-Website-Prototype/PUBLIC/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-3/Wednesday/W3D3/shell.md

 In the last video, Alex introduced shell scripts proper.
 He mentions that each generally starts with a "shebang" (`#! /<path_to_interpreter>`), which tells the shell which interpreter to use to run the script.

-He noted that files by default are not executable, and so to make them runnable one must use the `chmod` command, as in `chmod +x <script>`.
+He noted that files by default are not executable, and so to make them runnable one must use the `chmod` command, as in `chmod +x <script async>`.
 He also demonstrated the `echo` command, which writes strings to the stdout stream, the `$USER` environmental variable, which is the current user's name, and the `whoami` command, which accesses this variable.

 ## Deep Resources for Further Study